mrachh/curve-resamplers/README.md

 * Fortran and MATLAB wrappers for rsresa
 * Currently the computed curvature is incorrect.
 Support for curvature evaluation will be available at a later date.

+The original codes were written by Vladimir Rokhlin and Daniel Beylkin.